 - Seeing no future, having no hope, thinking everything you have made was a mistake and this will go on

 - Being restless more than ever or feeling anger

 - Running out of your self-confidence

-- Thinking of what is wrong, what will be wrong, what is wrong about you without stopping
+- Thinking of what is wrong, what will be wrong, what is wrong about you non-stop

-- Thinking that the life is full of injustices and there is an “injustice” just in everywhere
+- Thinking that the life is full of injustices and there is an “injustice” just about everywhere

 - Having difficulty in falling asleep or waking very early in the morning and being unable to fall asleep again; dreaming for a whole night or disturbing dreams from time to time